Policy and Procedure #194.0, Appropriate Use of Technology

 3.2 The Associate Directors, Coordinating Superintendent(s) and Chief Financial Officer shall:

-a) when notified by the Chief Technology Strategist of any inappropriate content on any Non-Board Device, determine the appropriate action in consultation with the Chief Technology Strategist and other senior staff members, as necessary.
+1. when notified by the Executive Officer, Information Technology and Business Continuity of any inappropriate content on any Non-Board Device, determine the appropriate action in consultation with the Executive Officer, Information Technology and Business Continuity and other senior staff members, as necessary.

 3.3 The Chief Technology Strategist shall:

-b) notify the Associate Directors and Coordinating Superintendent(s) of any inappropriate use on any Non-Board Device of which they become aware.
+2. notify the associate directors and coordinating superintendent(s) of any inappropriate use on any Non-Board Device of which they become aware.

 3.4 Associate Directors, Coordinating Superintendent(s), Superintendents, Principals, Managers and Supervisors shall:

-a) ensure that all users are compliant with the Information Access and Privacy Protection policy, procedure and supporting documents and the Records and Information Management policy, procedure and supporting documents; and
+1. ensure that all users are compliant with the Privacy policy, procedure and supporting documents and the Records and Information Management policy, procedure and supporting documents; and

 3.5 Principals, Managers and Supervisors shall:

-e) distribute the Information Technology Acceptable Use Agreementto users;
+5. distribute the Information Technology Acceptable Use Agreement to users;

 3.6 Information Technology Services (ITS) shall:

-a) not provide technical support to Non-Board Devices with the exception of facilitating network connectivity and access to Board provisioned products and services supporting business and learning continuity where appropriate; and
+1. not provide technical support to Non-Board Devices except for best effort in facilitating network connectivity and access to Board provisioned products and services supporting business and learning continuity where appropriate; and

 3.7 Instructional staff members shall: